Before you start

 At this stage, you should choose 4 subjects at AS level in year 12 and 1 reserve subject.
 You should clearly state what your 1st, 2nd, 3rd and 4th choice subjects are.

-After A and AS Levels
+After A Levels

-In general terms, A and AS qualifications are the usual means of entry to universities and other institutions of higher education.
+In general terms, A level qualifications are the usual means of entry to universities and other institutions of higher education.
 Not all A Level students, however, will wish to go in that direction and A Levels are essential or desirable for many careers open to eighteen-year olds.
 Entrants to accountancy, for example, or to most branches of surveying, need A Levels, while other professions look increasingly for the A Level entrant.
 Please look at the ‘informed choices’ presentation by the Russell International Excellence Group on our website for further university and careers information.

 What subjects are available?